eflautt/ga-data-science/templates/template-lesson-readme.md

   return this.to_json
 end
 ```
-**Check:** Were you able to solve the problem or complete the task?
+**Check:** Were you able to successfully solve the problem or complete the task?

 ### Independent Practice: Topic (# minutes)
 Use the lesson topic/skill to create a deliverable that meets certain criteria.